Red blood cells as vehicles for the introduction of novel therapeutics, immunomodulatory agents, and diagnostic imaging probes into the human body.

 Engineered red blood cells that bind and neutralize toxic proteins

-In collaboration with the Shoemaker laboratory, Nai-Jia and Nova transplanted murine hematopoietic stem/progenitor cells expressing the VHH BoNT/A glycophorin and the Kell - VHH BoNT/A chimeric proteins into irradiated CD1 mice to produce normal red blood cells bearing these chimeras.
-These mice, together with control transplanted mice, were challenged with BoNT/A. All control mice died after challenge with 10 LD50 of BoNT/A. In contrast, all mice bearing red cells expressing either GPA-VNA/A or Kell-VNA/A survived successive challenges, at one - week intervals, of up to 1,000 LD50 doses of BoNT/A.
+In collaboration with the Shoemaker laboratory Nai-Jia and Nova transplanted murine hematopoietic stem/progenitor cells expressing the VHH BoNT/A glycophorin and the Kell - VHH BoNT/A chimeric proteins into irradiated CD1 mice to produce normal red blood cells bearing these chimeras.
+These mice, together with control transplanted mice, were challenged with BoNT/A. All control mice died after challenge with 10 LD50 of BoNT/A. In contrast, all mice bearing red cells expressing either GPA-VNA/A or Kell-VNA/A survived successive challenges, at one - week intervals, of up to 1,000 LD50 BoNT/A treatment.

 Engineered red blood cells that induce immune tolerance

-Nova Pishesha, together with Rhogerry Dhesycka, Harun Sugito, and Valentino Sudaryo, in a collaborative project with Hidde Ploegh’s laboratory, is currently exploring the possibility of applying the aforementioned methods to generate red cells that have on their surface any of several covalently linked foreign or proteins.
-They aim to use these red cells to induce immune tolerance rather than an immune reaction, offering promise for novel treatments of several autoimmune disorders.
+Nova Pishesha, in a collaborative project with Hidde Ploegh’s laboratory, is currently exploring the possibility of applying the aforementioned methods to generate red cells that have on their surface any of several covalently linked foreign or proteins.
+She aims to use these red cells to induce immune tolerance rather than an immune reaction, offering promise for novel treatments of several autoimmune disorders.
+Her current work has shown that administration of red blood cells that carry a relevant peptide epitope indeed leads to the drastic reduction in the number of transferred T cells that can specifically recognize this epitope.
+Building on the encouraging results of this T cell adoptive transfer model, she is adapting the system to several animal models of autoimmune diseases.